kavichen/KCLaunchImage/README.md

 ## License

-FakeZhiHuDailyLaunchTransition is available under the MIT license.
+KCLaunchImage is available under the MIT license.
 See the LICENSE file for more info.